sktime/sktime/README.rst

 1. Development of a time series annotation framework, including segmentation and outlier detection,
 2. Integration of supervised/panel forecasting based on a modified `pysf <https://github.com/alan-turing-institute/pysf/>`__ API,
-3. Unsupervised methods including time series clustering based on the already implemented time series distance measures,
+3. Unsupervised methods including time series clustering,
 4. Design and implementation of a specialised data container for efficient handling of time series/panel data in a modelling workflow and separation of time series meta-data,
 5. Development of a probabilistic modelling framework for time series, including survival and point process models based on an adapted `skpro <https://github.com/alan-turing-institute/skpro/>`__ interface.